jdkaplan/art/README.md

 **Reproduce**: Tiles can induce reproduction or forking among brushes, causing a new brush to appear.
 The new brush will appear on the tile that induced the reproduction of the parent brush, while the parent brush will advance according to the advancement rule of the tile as described above.
 Note that, the child will inherit the heading the parent had when it moved onto the tile.

 **Transform**: Lastly, the tile itself may be changed as a result of the interaction.
 Each tile has a transform character, which is the type of tile that appears at that spot once the next tick begins.
 For particularly "stable" tiles, this may be the same type of tile, a null-transformation.
 For others, they "decay" or "transform" into another type of tile immediately.
 But life is not so black-and-white, and some tiles may be somewhere in between.
 This is described by the _stability_ factor of a tile.

-The _stability_ of a type of tile is a number designating how many times it must be interacted with by any brush before it decays to its next form.
-For those which change immediately, they have a stability of precisely 1.
-If for example, a tile had a stability of 5, it would have to be touched by a brush 5 times before transforming.

-#### Spawn
-While not part of the normal tick-to-tick operations of ART, at the beginning (tick 0), some special tiles may spawn brushes to get things going.
-These may spawn the brushes with a heading of any of the absolute headings described in the **Advance** section, including stopped.

 ### Palette